idris-lang/Idris-dev/docs/tutorial/introduction.rst

 briefly.
 The reader is also assumed to have some interest in using dependent types for writing and verifying systems software.

+For a more in-depth introduction to Idris, which proceeds at a much slower pace, covering interactive program development, with many more examples, see `Type-Driven Development with Idris <https://www.manning.com/books/type-driven-development-with-idris>`_ by Edwin Brady, available from `Manning <https://www.manning.com>`_.

 Example Code
 ============